Front door with windows flanking each side

 Financing Contingency

 If you weren't preapproved for a mortgage when you put your earnest money deposit down – or even if you were – and then you don't get approved, a mortgage contingency can protect you.
-You have the right to walk away and get your earnest money back as long as this contingency was listed in the agreement.
+The finance contingency gives you the right to walk away and get your earnest money back as long as this contingency is listed in the agreement.

 Contingency For Selling An Existing Home

 Some contracts also include a contingency for selling your existing home.
-If you can't sell the home you currently own before you close on another home, this contingency lets you back out of the deal with your earnest money in hand.
+If you can't sell the home you currently own before you close on another home, this contingency may let you back out of the deal with your earnest money in hand.

-In hot real estate markets, some buyers feel pressure to waive contingencies; for instance, they may consider this if they're absolutely certain they'll qualify for a mortgage.
+In a hot real estate market, some buyers feel pressure to waive contingencies; for instance, they may consider this if they're absolutely certain they'll qualify for a mortgage.
 However, it's never a good idea to waive the appraisal or inspection contingencies.
 Those contingencies are there to protect you.

 How to Protect Your Earnest Deposit